My name is Sara Larow; I am the owner/operator of Kindergrooming LLC pet spa.

-It is highly recommended to make an appointment at least a week ahead of your desired time.
+We book up very quickly, so it is highly recommended to make an appointment several weeks ahead of your desired time.

 Small to medium sized dogs typically take 1-2 hours,

-I will also provide you with a reminder call/text/ or email of your pets appointment.
+I will also provide you with a reminder text of your pets appointment 3 days prior.